 She tutted again as she searched the high shelves “Where is it?”

 Ernmas couldn’t see much in the room that was not illuminated by Airmed’s lamp.
-That aside she felt strangely drawn to a large glass container which seemed to emanate a ghostly warmth from it.
+But she felt strangely drawn to a large glass container which seemed to emanate a ghostly warmth from it.

 Although she could not fully see what it was, it was large and placing her hand on it it was cold to the touch but it gave off an energetic charge.

-“Ah here it is” Airmed exclaimed.
-She turned back to try and find her charge in the gloom.
-Airmed shone her lamplight into the darkness to find Ernmas standing before the large tank now illuminated by her lamp light.
+“Ah here it is” Airmed exclaimed, turning and as she did she shone her lamplight into the darkness.
+Ernmas was standing before the large tank now illuminated by her lamp light.

-And inside the tank was what appeared to be the preserved dead body of a mutilated and deformed Nuada Airgetlám .
+And inside the tank was what appeared to be the preserved dead body of a mutilated and deformed Nuada.

 “You don’t look that special to me” Tuan mused as he rubbed his bristled chin with his thumb and forefinger.

-Tuan sat comfortably with his legs crossed on a boulder.
-He was having something of a staring contest with a large and odd looking green spotted cow standing directly across from him.
-As it peacefully chewed cud.
+Tuan sat comfortably with his legs crossed on a boulder scratching his chin.
+A large and odd looking green spotted cow standing directly across from him peacefully chewing cud.